buildize/hacksaw/README.md

 <br />

 Hacksaw is a data store library for javascript.
-You can store all the states along the app life time.
-For example you can store all search results without any effort so that if the user go back and back and back the pages will still be there.
+You can store all the states along the app life time with view stores.

-### Store Context
+### View Store
 The idea behind Hacksaw is contextual store which means you have one store which you can generate sub stores using contexts and also all model instances will be shared among contexts.